aiishwarrya/nasscom-digital-vlsi-soc/README.md

 ---

+## SKY130_D2_SK4 - General Timing Characterization Parameters

+Timing characterization evaluates critical parameters such as propagation delay, setup time, hold time, clock-to-Q delay, and transition time.
+These metrics ensure that cells perform reliably under varying conditions like input transitions and load capacitance.
+Tools like GUNA or SPICE are used to simulate and extract these parameters, with the results stored in `.lib` files for synthesis and static timing analysis (STA).
+Proper characterization forms the backbone of efficient and robust digital designs.

+---

 </details>

 ## Implementation of SKY130_D2_SK1 - SKY_L5 - Pin placement and logical cell placement blockage to SKY_L8 - Review floorplan layout in Magic